Topanga Canyon Blues Festival: Background

-The festival is held in the Will Geer Theatricum Botanicum, an outdoor theater in Topanga Canyon.
+The festival is held in the Will Geer Theatricum Botanicum, an outdoor theater in the Topanga Canyon.
 It is a day-long event of blues and roots music.
 In addition to music there is a harmonica workshop and family events.
 The festival draws people from areas such as Malibu, Southern California, Santa Monica, Topanga Canyon, San Fernando Valley and beach areas.
 Zack Slovinsky has been the most recent organizer for the festival and has brought in blues acts such as Phillip Walker.
 He has also brought in other acts that may not be immediately identifiable as blues.

 The festival was sponsored by the Southern California Blues Society.
 The Southern California Blues Society was a non-profit organization.
 The organization had the aim of preserving, promoting and keeping American Blues music and its culture alive.
 In the past the proceeds of the festival went to the Willie Dixon Scholarship Fund, Blues in the Schools and also free concerts promoting blues music.